-Why We Ask: Because promoting a sense of fairness across the company is a fundamental component of a trust-based culture.
-Great workplaces focus efforts on ensuring that their compensation-related activities are fair, well-communicated, and inclusive.
+Why it matters: Because great workplaces focus efforts on ensuring that their compensation-related activities are fair, well-communicated, and inclusive.

-15. Sharing - Community: Please briefly describe your organization's philanthropic, environmental, or other corporate social responsibility initiatives, focusing on how employees participate in and/or derive value from these efforts.
+Sharing - Community: What are your organization's philanthropic, environmental, or other corporate social responsibility initiatives, and how do employees participate in and/or derive value from these efforts?

-Why We Ask: Because great workplaces demonstrate a sense of care that extends beyond their immediate workforce and customers.
+Why it matters: Because great workplaces demonstrate a sense of care that extends beyond their immediate workforce and customers.
 Such organizations have a variety of philanthropic programs and practices that they actively encourage employees to participate in, and that often tie into the mission and values of the company.

-Example: As part of their Military Appreciation Month celebration in May, employees at Best Company Navy Federal Credit Union send thank you notes to servicemen and women.
+Example: As part of their Military Appreciation Month celebration, employees at Navy Federal Credit Union send thank you notes to servicemen and women.